 Total cholesterol levels of 125-200 mg/dL are optimal for heart health.
 Genetics, diet, activity levels, smoking, and excessive drinking can affect your cholesterol levels.
 Regular exercise and a ...

+This article is brought to you by Ochsner Health.
 My cholesterol has been on the rise for the past few years – and not just a slow creep.
-For most of my life, my LDL (often referred to as ‘bad’ cholesterol) was solidly under 120 mg/dl.
-Over the past ...
+For most of my life, my LDL (often referred to as ‘bad’ ...

 You might have high LDL cholesterol and not even know it.
 We spoke to experts about how to monitor this health stat so you ...